CMSgov/ab2d/website/support.md

                   A standalone Medicare Part D Plan (PDP) sponsor must first complete the attestation process for each of their participating Part D contracts.
 After attesting, the AB2D team will work directly with the “AB2D Data Operations Specialist” and the Attestor to ensure that the (PDP) is able to retrieve Medicare Parts A and B claims data.
-Learn more about accessing AB2D claims data.
+Learn more about <a href="accessing-claims-data.html">accessing AB2D claims data</a>.
                 </div>
               </div>
           </div>